mchappyneil/mchappyneil/README.md

 ## Past Projects

 My most recent project (and the one I update most consistently) is my [personal website/portfolio](https://neil-mehta.com).
 I built it from the ground up using ReactJS as a framework and styling it using SCSS.
-This website is the best way to gain an understanding of my skills, since I often update it with whatever new skills I learn.
+This website is the best way to gain an understanding of my abilities, since I often update it with whatever new skills I learn.
 It's also all of my passions gathered into one place!

 During my co-op experience, I developed my knowledge of RESTful APIs and web development by creating my own "people-service" in Golang: a small API using basic HTML methods to communicate with a server that hosted "people".